Nuwa-genomics/Nuwa/docs/tutorials/clustering/README.md

 # Clustering

 This set of tutorials will be a complete walk-through of preprocessing, clustering and differential expression of a covid dataset using Nuwa.
 It is based on the set of tutorials by [NBISweden](https://nbisweden.github.io/workshop-scRNAseq/home_contents.html).

-Only minimal knowledge of single cell analysis is required for this tutorial.
+Requirements:

+- A running instance of Nuwa

 {% include list.liquid all=true %}